 So, I landed on the UEFA Champions League page.
 This popular and prestigious continental club football league has its semi-finals and finals coming up in April and May.
 Surfing around the UEFA website, my eyes stopped at the destination where the last 5 matches are to be played.
 I also stumbled upon this the Axis Bank Mastercard UEFA Champions League Offer that would give two winners a free trip to the finals of the Champions League.
 The idea is more you spend the more are your chances of winning a trip for two to the finals at Kyiv.
 Others can win autographed merchandise from UEFA.

 Now, you can surf and find these destinations or come with me on a virtual dream journey across these 5 cities in 5 different countries.
+Plan your next Travel with Sports in such league matches to visit popular European cities.

 Liverpool – United Kingdom

 Remember when I spoke about 8 English Cities you must explore, Liverpool was one of them.
-I mentioned how this city of Beatles is a football crazy city.
+I mentioned how this city of the Beatles is a football crazy city.
 It is home to two football teams Everton FC and Liverpool FC.
 What makes this city very interesting for me is the UNESCO World Heritage Site of Liverpool Maritime Mercantile City.

-Now this UNESCO tag has not one but six different locations in the Liverpool city.
+Now this UNESCO tag has not one but six different locations in Liverpool city.
 All of these are somehow related to the maritime history of the city.
 These are the Pier Head, The Albert Dock, The Stanley Sock Conservation Area, Duke Street Conservation Area, the Castle Street conservation area or the commercial quarter and William Brown Street Conservation Area or the cultural quarter.
 You guessed it, it is the last area that I would be spending time at – as it promises art galleries and museums.

 Besides this, Liverpool is the pop capital of the world, so it must be a good place to introduce yourself to some pop music.